9 couple workouts for home or the gym

 Tip: If you find it difficult to do 10 reps in each set, try to close the distance between each other, or hold the position for a shorter time period.

-This is how to do a Plank & Jump
+This is how you do a plank and jump.

 This workout for couples is the best when it comes to combining core strength with cardio.
 One of the partners holds the plank for a minute, while the other jumps next to them.
 These could be any kind of jumps, lateral jumps, fake rope skipping, etc. Once the minute’s over, swap positions and repeat!
 Make sure you do not rest between stopping jumping and starting the plank - this is what makes the workout challenging!